rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Yes
 - No

-### Do you use any of the following methods to improve compilation performance?

-Please select only methods that you have used primarily in order to improve compilation performance, not for other reasons.

-Type: select all that apply (optional)

-- Splitting crates into smaller crates
-- Reducing the amount of dependencies
-- Disabling default Cargo features of dependencies
-- Creating a Cargo feature that makes certain dependencies (or their features) optional
-- Something else (open response)

 ### Do you use a nightly compiler to achieve better compilation performance?

 Please answer `Yes` if you use the `nightly` toolchain primarily for achieving better compilation performance, not for other reasons.